KRI Operations

 The Kurdistan Gas Project was the first time that an international oil and gas company began producing gas in the KRI.
 To date, all of the gas produced by PPCL has been used for in-country power generation, providing affordable electricity in the KRI.
 The Khor Mor processing plant also produces natural gas liquids (NGL or gas condensate) and liquefied petroleum gas (LPG), which are sold to the KRG and local traders.

 Initially, the Khor Mor plant produced around 300 million standard cubic feet per day (MMscf/d).
 Following a number of process improvements at the Khor Mor gas plant, including a bypass project completed in 2020 and two debottlenecking projects in 2018 and 2022, production capacity was boosted by more than 60%, from 305 MMscf/d in 2018 to 500 MMscf/d at the end of 2022.
-Further de-bottlenecking enhancements in 2023 enabled a record daily production output of 525 MMscf/d in March 2025, representing a 75% growth since 2017.
-The additional gas is being supplied to local power plants to meet the growing power demand in the KRI.
+Further de-bottlenecking enhancements in 2023 enabled a then-record daily production output of 525 MMscf/d in March 2025, representing a 75% growth since 2017.

 The uninterrupted supply of gas to power plants in Erbil, Chemchemal and Bazian provides fuel for over 75% of the KRI’s electricity generation capacity, benefiting more than six million people.
 This has resulted in major fuel cost savings through diesel substitution and delivered significant environmental benefits, including emissions savings of 42 million tonnes of CO2.
 Pearl Petroleum continues to voluntarily offset its annual emissions, making KRI operations one of the first carbon-neutral oil and gas production businesses in the Middle East.